joserocha3/pablorocha.me/_posts/react-query-with-hasura.md

 ![create a table](/assets/blog/react-query-with-hasura/5-create-table.png)

 You can setup the table as you wish, but I am going to use some cool JavaScript projects and links to their GitHub repositories.
-Here you will enter the table specific properties inclucing name, columns information, primary keys, etc. We are keeping it simply, all the setup you need is in the screenshot below.
+Here you will enter the table specific properties including table name, column information, primary keys, etc. We are keeping it simply, all the setup you need is in the screenshot below.

 ![table setup](/assets/blog/react-query-with-hasura/6-table-setup.png)